cs4241-19a/a1-gettingstarted/README.md

 https://eos7l.github.io/a1-gettingstarted/

 For some reason, glitch doesn't want to use my latest code and keeps rewinding back to the original template.
 I made sure I imported from Github correctly because my README can be found on glitch.
-But the half of the stylings are just completely gone.
 All other files are fine on glitch except my CSS styling sheets.
 My CSS files kept getting replaced by the original CSS files that came with the template although I did not do anything to glitch.
-Also glitch is supposed to auto-save but it does not want to save the changes even if I paste my styling sheets manually in there.
+Also glitch is supposed to auto-save but it does not want to save the changes even if I tried pasting my styling sheets manually in there.
 I don't think there is anything wrong with my code because it can be opend up fine on
 1) my localhost
 2) directly opened as a HTML file
 3) with Webstorm.